youngfrigo/IF1-Summative-1/README.md

 Once you have opened Visual Studio Code you can confirm your Python install/version with the command: python --version

 ![python version check](doc-images/Python-Check.png)

+Install tkiner

+- Tkinter is the python library that we are going to use to create our GUI interface.
+- No need to do any additional installation as tkinter comes pre-installed with Python

 ### Getting Started